flare-foundation/docs/docs/tech/fassets/liquidation.md

 1. Announce the withdrawal to the FAssets system and obtain a payment reference.
 2. Perform the withdrawal, using the payment reference.
-3. Use the [State Connector](../state-connector.md) to obtain a proof of payment.
+3. Use the [Flare Data Connector](../data-connector.md) to obtain a proof of payment.
 4. Present the proof of payment to the FAssets system, which clears the announcement.

     If the agent does not present the proof of payment, anyone can present it after a while and receive a reward from the agent's vault.